 Some countries actually have a small, second harvest called a “fly crop!”
 It is never as great or as big as the primary harvest.
 Depending on the rains and moisture in a given region, a second crop is always possible.
 Where rainfall is constant all year round in some regions, it’s normal to have a second short harvest, and coffee cherries seem to never end.

 The path of least resistance is always the easiest way to go, and rarely the best.
 That works for water but not for harvesting coffee.
-Many coffee farmers in Ecuador harvest the cherries all at once, stripping the branch, taking the green and yellow cherries along with the ripe red ones all at the same time.
-The coffee produced from this type of harvest is of a common variety know as “corriente” or just ordinary, that you would traditionally find in a grocery store already ground in a can or bag.
+Many coffee farmers in Ecuador harvest the cherries all at once, stripping the branch.
+Taking the green and yellow cherries along with the ripe red ones all at the same time.
+The coffee produced from the green coffee cherries in mixed.
+With the yellow and some red this type of harvest is of a common variety.
+Known as “corriente” or just ordinary, that you would traditionally find in a grocery store.
+Already ground in a can or bag.

 This type of coffee is what has been offered in the U.S. for decades, and you never knew there was something better until Coffee Houses began to pop up all over the place specializing in the unblended, Arabica coffees, long considered gourmet or specialty coffee.